How to Use React with Drupal

 You may be asking – why React?

-5 Reasons to Use React:
+5 Reasons to Use React for Your Drupal Site

 • React has reusable components that are like Lego pieces.
 You create different small parts of your website such as buttons, boxes, dropdowns, etc., and then you add some bigger components and so on;